EGI-Federation/fedcloud-documentation/source/auth.rst

 * Users with VO Manager, VO Deputy or VO Expert Role have extra pivileges in the AppDB for managing the Virtual Appliances to be avaialable at every provider.
-Check the AppDB guide on VO-wide image list management for more information.
+Check the :doc:`vmi` for more information.

 Pilot VO